Use of Ivermectin to Control

-I've been getting lots of private requests for information on dosing ivermectin to treat ear mites, body mites and roundworms.
+I've been getting lots of private requests for information on dosing ivermectin to treat ear mites, body mites and roundworms in cats.

-Ivermectin can be injected or given orally, but it is also well absorbed through the skin.
+Ivermectin can be injected or it is also well absorbed through the skin.
 Personally, I apply the dose directly into the ear canal.
 This causes the cat less pain than the injection and eliminates the risk of injection site problems, such as hair loss or abscess.

 I like to wait until the kitten is 8 weeks old, although ivermectin has been proven to be safe in random-bred kittens 4 weeks old and up.
 It is also safe to use in pregnant queens, although I prefer to wait until the last trimester of pregnancy.

-Personally, I prefer to dose ivermectin topically rather than by injection.
+- Personally, I prefer to dose ivermectin topically rather than by injection.
 This drug does sting when injected.
-When used topically, the drug can be diluted in mineral oil instead of propylene glycol.

 Yes, ivermectin is absorbed very efficiently through the skin into the bloodstream.